 To offer transparent and seamless access to disability-related services that uniquely support each student and that ensure equal access to educational success

-- The student discloses the type of disability, the student’s limitations, and the current impact of the disability/medical condition to the Director of Student Wellness by completing the appropriate forms, listed below.
+- The student discloses the type of disability, the related limitations, and the current impact of the disability to Student Wellness staff and completes required forms.
 Accommodations should be requested at least two weeks in advance to allow time for implementation.
 For this same reason, accommodations for the current semester that are requested within two weeks of the last day of instruction will be denied.

 Please be aware of the attendance policy located in the HCC Catalog on our Publications page.

 Please note that all students regardless of disability must meet the technical standards of a program with or without reasonable accommodations.

 - HCC Policy 5.4.5 Service Animals and Other Animals on Campus

 - NCDHHS: Service Dogs for People with Disabilities

 Pursuant to the Civil Rights Act of 1964, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973 and other applicable federal and state laws and regulations, the College prohibits discrimination in its services and programs based on race, religion, ethnicity, national origin, gender, gender identity, sex, age, disability, genetic information and veteran status.